Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 How to Say “No”

 • Don’t be scared of turning people down – sometimes it has to be done!
+See our separate guide, 3 Techniques for Declining Candidates Professionally and chapter 18.

 • It’s best to send unsuccessful candidates an email informing them that they haven’t got the job.
-Choose your words carefully, and stick to generalities (you can see an example of this under the Guides & Checklists section of our website).
+Choose your words carefully, and stick to generalities (you can see an example template of this under the Guides & Checklists section of our website).

 • You might want to call the candidate in the case of senior posts, if it was a close decision, if the process was subject to serious delay or if you think there might be an opportunity with you for the candidate in future.